Probabilistic Categorical Adversarial Attack & Adversarial Training: Probabilistic Categorical Adversarial Attack

 \subsection{Problem Setup}

-\textbf{Categorical Attack.} We first introduce necessary definitions and notations.
-In detail, we consider a classifier $f$ that predicts labels $y\in \mathcal{Y}$ based on categorical inputs $x\in \mathcal{X}$.
-Each input sample $x$ contains $n$ categorical features, and each feature $x_i$ take a value from $d$ categorical values.
-In this paper, we consider $l_0$-attack, which restricts the number of perturbed features.
-In particular, given the budget size $\epsilon$, we aim to find an adversarial example $x'$ which solves the following optimization problem:
+In this work, we consider a classifier $f$ that predicts labels $y\in \mathcal{Y}$ based on categorical inputs $x\in \mathcal{X}$.
+Each input sample $x$ contains $n$ categorical features, and each feature $x_i$ can be perturbed to take a value from $d$ allowed categories.
+Namely, we define the space of all allowed perturbed samples of $x$ to be $\mathcal{S}(x)$.
+Meanwhile, to keep the perturbation ``un-noticeable'', we follow the setups of existing works~\cite{DBLP:journals/jmlr/YangCHWJ20, DBLP:conf/iclr/BaoHZS022, DBLP:conf/kdd/WangHBSML020}, to limit the number of perturbed features, which is the $l_0$ distance of clean sample $x$ and the adversarial example $x'$.
+It is because constraining $l_0$ distance is most intuitive and has a broad interest in categorical data, e.g. only a few nucleotides are mutated in genetics data.
+Therefore, we formally define the objective of our considered attack to be: given the budget size $\epsilon$, we aim to find an adversarial example $x'$, which maximizes the model's loss value, while has a small $l_0$ distance to $x$:

-\textbf{Existing search-based methods.} To solve the problem, there existing search-based methods such as Greedy Search~\citep{DBLP:journals/jmlr/YangCHWJ20} and Gradient-Guided Search~\citep{DBLP:conf/mlsys/LeiWCDDW19}.
-In general, they consist of two major steps.
-First, they search for features in $x$ whose change can result in the greatest influence on the model output.
-This can be estimated by either perturbing a feature $x_i$, or calculating the scale of the model's gradient to the feature $x_i$.
-The second step involves greedy or global searches among all possible combinations of the features identified by the first step.
-This process is time-consuming if the feature dimension $n$ or the number of categories $d$ is large.
+Notably, the objective in Eq.(\ref{deter form}) is general and it can be applied to find adversarial examples in various applications by accommodating the space $\mathcal{S}(x)$.
+For example, in NLP tasks such as sentiment analysis, we can define the space $\mathcal{S}(x)$ to be the set of sentences where some words in $x$ are changed to their synonyms.
+In this way, we can keep the semantic meaning of $x$ during attacking.
+More details about how to get $\mathcal{S}(x)$ in NLP tasks are given in Section \ref{sec:exp_defense}.